 In 2008, nineteen leading German companies launched a joint initiative called AFRIKA KOMMT! to train young managers from sub-Saharan Africa.
 As of 2019, the programme invites young professionals from all African countries to apply.
 The programme offers training opportunities for young qualified experts and managers, who spend eight months in German companies as part of an internship.
 In this way, companies invest in expanding their cooperation with African countries.
 At the same time, they benefit from the country-specific knowledge of highly motivated young managers, who bring with them new approaches and insights.
 They also support the awareness for diversity in the companies.
-Since 2017, participants can also gain experience in the non-profit sector.

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is implementing the programme on behalf of the private-sector initiative.
 The federal enterprise is an ideal partner for the initiative due to its many years of experience with different manager programmes and its contacts and infrastructure in Germany and Africa.
 The programme is supported by the German Federal Foreign Office and the German embassies in Africa.

 AFRIKA KOMMT! is in great demand.
 This has become particularly clear in the application and selection phase: up to 6,000 young professionals apply each programme year for the 35 to 45 available places.
 Crucial for the mutual benefit of both parties is the selection of suitable candidates.
 GIZ organises the selection process, but the partner companies also play a key role by defining the profile of their ideal candidates and selecting the final participants during a comprehensive Assessment Centre in Africa.